-Our technology platform is a suite of integrated technologies designed to discover a wide range of high-quality therapeutic antibodies that leverage the inherent diversity produced by transgenic animals and high throughput single-cell screening, as depicted in the figure below.
+Our platform integrates technologies designed to discover a wide range of high-quality therapeutic antibodies that leverage the inherent diversity produced by transgenic animals and high-throughput single-cell screening, as depicted in the figure below.

-Technologies within the OmniAb platform improve the productivity and efficiency of each step of the discovery process:
+Technologies within the OmniAb platform improve the productivity and efficiency of critical steps of the discovery process:

-• Create Diverse Antibody Repertoires.
+Create Diverse Antibody Repertoires.
 We believe that generating large and diverse repertoires of naturally optimized antibodies increases the chances of discovering the antibody with the most desirable therapeutic characteristics.
+We leverage computationally powered antigen design to tackle challenging therapeutic targets.
+Our antigen solutions team, guided by molecular modeling and protein design capabilities, oversees the cloning, expression, purification, reconstitution, and quality control of purified native-conformation membrane proteins for immunization and screening.
+Antigens can be prepared in specific conformations using protein or small molecule chaperones.
+This variety of protein antigen formats enhances the likelihood of generating robust immune responses with desired specificities from any OmniAb antibody platform.
+Antigen production is integrated with our therapeutic antibody discovery platform, providing access to high-quality membrane protein antigens for immunization campaigns.
 We have assembled and developed a suite of transgenic animal and antigen technologies that are designed to generate a large and diverse pool of high-quality antibodies.
 At the heart of the OmniAb technology platform is the Biological Intelligence of our proprietary transgenic animals that have been genetically modified to generate antibodies with human sequences which are naturally optimized through in vivo affinity maturation.
-We offer the industry's only four-species platform to address a wide range of biological challenges facing our partners in their antibody discovery efforts.
-We combine our transgenic animals with proprietary antigen technology and immunization techniques to generate high-quality antibodies for even the most difficult biological challenges, including but not limited to difficult and complex targets such as ion channels, G protein-coupled receptors ("GPCRs"), transporters, and other transmembrane proteins.
-Our antigen design technology includes transmembrane and cell-surface protein technology that we own or exclusively license.
+We offer the industry's only four-species platform, designed to address a wide range of biological challenges encountered by our partners in their antibody discovery efforts.
+We combine our transgenic animals with our proprietary antigen technology and immunization techniques to generate high-quality antibodies for even the most difficult biological challenges, including but not limited to difficult and complex targets such as ion channels, G protein-coupled receptors ("GPCRs"), transporters, and other transmembrane proteins.